lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 Second, for Kafka specifically, our clearing system is built deep​ on it.
 We wrote our own engine core using Kafka, so if you don't understand Kafka well, you won't be able to handle the business code."

 I see you got some working experience with Kafka.
 Can you explain the different types of offsets in Kafka?
 Like, what are they for?
+It's perfectly fine if you can't recall the specific names right now; just describe what they do in the system, and we'll work from there.

 The Pivot (If the candidate forgets specifics)
 If the candidate replies:​